mjbots/moteus_ros2/README.md

 Note that the ROS2 node only sends commands to moteus when it receives them from ROS.
 Thus you need to either:

-a) Send ROS commands faster than the configured watchdog timeout period (0.1s by default)
+a.
+Send ROS commands faster than the configured watchdog timeout period (0.1s by default)

-b) Change `servo.default_timeout_s` to `nan` if you want it disabled
+b.
+Change `servo.default_timeout_s` to `nan` if you want it disabled

-c) Temporarily override the watchdog timeout on a per-command basis like the following:
+c.
+Temporarily override the watchdog timeout on a per-command basis like the following:

 ```
 ros2 topic pub /moteus/id_1/cmd_position moteus_msgs/msg/PositionCommand "{position: [0.5], accel_limit: [5], watchog_timeout:[.NAN]}"